prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 #### Step 3: Load the Ad

-Simply call the `loadAd()` method to start [In-App Bidding](../android-in-app-bidding-getting-started.md) flow.
+Simply call the `loadAd()` method to start an In-App Bidding flow.
 The ad unit will load an ad and will wait for explicit instructions to display the Rewarded Ad.

 #### Step 4: Show the Ad when it is ready